gossi/ember-handbook/ember-handbook/app/component-architecture/patterns/builder/template.md

 ### Declarative Implementation

 A <LinkTo
-@route="component-architecture.types.contextual">contextual
+@route="component-architecture.types.composable">composable
 component</LinkTo> is best suited to implement the builder pattern declaratively.
 The yielded elements are pieces to construct different shapes of a particular type.
-The contextual component can act as a director itself with the _simple_ case being the default.
+The composable component can act as a director itself with the _simple_ case being the default.
 The participants mentioned above are spread a bit differently and are as follows: